 Bunyip Chasm: In a Gammon Gorge

-Although I knew that just a few kilometres away the landscape was spectacular, it was hard to believe it standing here.
+While I knew there was a spectacular gorge just a few kilometres away, it was hard to believe it standing here.
 LS seemed to believe it even less than me.

 After a quick lunch we prepared to set off.
 Our packs were unusually heavy, loaded up with as much water as we could carry.
 More than any other time I’ve been camping, finding and carrying water would be critical to even have a chance at completing what I’d planned.